How To Sign Up to Speak at a Council Meeting

 Official Rules of Procedure for Addressing City Council:

-Persons desiring to address the City Council shall call the office of the City Clerk and give their name, address and subject matter to be discussed.
-Any person unable to give advance notice prior to a Council meeting, shall fill out the card available for this purpose and hand it to the City Clerk (at the meeting).
+a) Persons desiring to address the City Council shall call the office of the City Clerk and give their name, address and subject matter to be discussed.
+Any person unable to give advance notice prior to a Council meeting shall fill out the card available for this purpose and hand it to the City Clerk.
 Persons desiring to speak on a non-agenda matter will be recognized to speak at the Citizens Forum preceding designated Council meetings.
+If there is no scheduled Citizens Forum, those persons desiring to speak may be recognized upon the completion of the agenda.
 Persons desiring to speak on an agenda item will be recognized to speak when the agenda item is reached.

 A. 1.
 If petitioner does not wish to speak, and

 3. If no one wishes to speak in opposition:

 (b) Dispense with petitioner's presentation.

 (c) Let rezoning hearing stand on written material.